isomerpages/nlb-curiocity/_sample/Seat of British Colonial Rule.md

 <br>

-<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#eb7044">"We have lately built a small bungalow on Singapore Hill, where though the height is inconsiderable, we find a great difference of climate.
-Nothing can be more interesting and beautiful than the view from this spot.
-I am happy to say the change has had a very beneficial effect on my health, which has been better during the last fortnight than I have known it for two years before.
-The tombs of the Malay Kings are however, close at hand; and I have settled that if it is my fate to die here, I shall take my place amongst them: this will, at any rate, be better than leaving one's bones at Bencoolen..."</span>
+<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#eb7044">"The oldest tomb discovered is that dated 1821, erected to the memory of John C. Collingwood of the ship "Susan".
+It is surmised that this stone was taken from the old original Cemetery and re-erected here, as this Cemetery was not opened until 1822.
+The latest discovered is dated 1868, erected to the memory of Marie Dominica Scott, a child of only two years of age, and the interment presumably took place after the Cemetery was closed in 1865, as the parents were possibly interred here."</span>

 </details>

-Between 1822 and 1865, more than 600 burials took place at the Fort Canning Cemetery.
-Click here to find out from H. A. Stallwood what could be the oldest and latest tombs in the cemetery.

-The oldest tomb discovered is that dated 1821, erected to the memory of John C. Collingwood of the ship "Susan".
-It is surmised that this stone was taken from the old original Cemetery and re-erected here, as this Cemetery was not opened until 1822.
-The latest discovered is dated 1868, erected to the memory of Marie Dominica Scott, a child of only two years of age, and the interment presumably took place after the Cemetery was closed in 1865, as the parents were possibly interred here.

 gardens and parks: botanical gardens and spice gardens